kelvintaywl/terraform-provider-circleci/docs/resources/context.md

 page_title: "circleci_context Resource - terraform-provider-circleci"
 subcategory: ""
 description: |-
-  Manages a project environment variable
+  Manages a context
 ---

 # circleci_context (Resource)

-Manages a project environment variable
+Manages a context

+**Note**: Contexts cannot be updated.

+If you modify the `name`, this will delete the existing context and recreate one instead.

 Creating a context for an account is only supported in CircleCI Server (self-hosted) instance.
 A _warning_ message is printed to remind users about this, if owner type is selected as `account`.